Super soldier

-Cover of Captain America Comics #1, which introduced Captain America, generally considered the first fictional super soldier.
+Cover of Captain America Comics #1, which introduced Captain America punching Adolf Hitler, generally considered the first fictional super soldier.
 Art by Joe Simon and Jack Kirby.

 A super soldier or supersoldier, is a concept soldier capable of operating beyond normal human abilities, usually through permanent artificial enhancements such as genetic modification or technological integration.
-The super soldier has been a common trope in science fiction and superhero fiction since the mid-20th century, but it's also used in contemporary discussion of future military human enhancement (often with dystopian connotations).
+The super soldier has been a common trope in military science fiction and superhero fiction since the mid-20th century, but it is also used in contemporary discussion of future military human enhancement (often with dystopian connotations).

 History

 Weapons and other technologies have long been used to enhance the capabilities of soldiers.
-Sometimes this would include changes to the soldiers themselves, as in the case of war paint or coca leaves used by Inca warriors to stay alert.
+Sometimes this would include changes to the soldiers themselves, as in the case of war paint or the coca leaves used by Inca warriors to stay alert.
 However, it was only in the American Revolutionary War that scientific modifications began in the form of vaccinations to enhance the immune system.
-The attempt to create soldiers with vastly superior abilities goes back at least to the 1920s when the Soviet Union under Joseph Stalin sought to genetically engineer a pain-resistant human–ape hybrid that would be harder to kill.
+An urban legend concerning soldiers with vastly superior abilities arose in the 1920s claiming that the Soviet Union under Joseph Stalin sought to genetically engineer a pain-resistant human–ape hybrid that would be harder to kill.

 In 1940, the first fictional super soldier appeared with the publication of the first Captain America comic.
 In the comics, a frail man named Steven Rogers joins the US Army during World War II and is given an experimental "super-soldier serum", turning him into Captain America.

 Stimulants such as amphetamines have been widely used since at least WWII to enhance or maintain the performance of soldiers.
 Amphetamines are known to improve wakefulness, mood and concentration, but they come with negative side effects and have been blamed for the impaired judgement of two US Air Force pilots who bombed a Canadian unit in Afghanistan in 2002.

 As detailed in the book The Men Who Stare at Goats and its accompanying documentary series, there was a movement within the US Army from at least the late 1970s to the early 1980s to harness untapped (chiefly psychic) human powers.
-Together with the exploitation of new technologies, the vision was a military of super soldiers called the First Earth Battalion.
+Together with the exploitation of new technologies, the vision was a military unit of super soldiers called the First Earth Battalion.
 Officers within this movement believed some of them were capable of supernatural feats such as remote viewing or even stopping the heart of a goat by staring at it.